 Fertilizer and CO2

 CO2 injection will help the Christmas moss for better growth and coloration, but it can also survive without it.
 Liquid fertilizer will also give a big boost to growth.
-I highly recommended APT Complete as liquid fertilizer which can be sold on Amazon.
+I highly recommend APT Complete as liquid fertilizer.
 This fertilizer is comprehensive and designed by a professional aquascape.

 Illumination should be adapted best for tankmates, therefore it can become bushy at low lightning.
 The lack of light in the bottom layers can make the plant start to rot and fall off a stone or a snag, that’s why it is important to have good lighting or trim the plant.
 Therefore, under high light, it will grow more horizontally than vertically.
 In low light, it will grow vertically.